beizy/white-lotus/README.md

 # The White Lotus Resort

 ## Abstract
 This app is the deliverable for Turing shcool front-end program mod 2 final solo project "Overlook".
-It allows a logged-in user to see his/her room booking history and make new bookings.
+When first arriving at the site, a user should be able to log in with a username `customerxx`(where xx is the customer ID between 1 to 50) and password `overlook2021`.
+After logging in, the user is presented with a dashboard where he/she can see the room booking history and make new bookings.
 App name is inspired by HBO series The White Lotus.

 ## Installation